nunomaduro/phpinsights/docs/insights/README.md

 By default, `phpinsights` will analyse all your php files in your project directory, except folders `bower_components`, `node_modules` and `vendor`.

 ::: tip For others preset
-In addition to theses folders :
+In addition to these folders :
 - With the **laravel** preset, `phpinsights` will exclude `config`, `storage`, `resources`, `bootstrap`, `nova`, `database`, `server.php`, `_ide_helper.php`, `_ide_helper_models.php`, `app/Providers/TelescopeServiceProvider.php` and `public`.
 - With the **symfony** preset, `phpinsights` will exclude `var`, `translations`, `config`, and `public`.
 - With the **magento2** preset, `phpinsights` will exclude `bin`, `dev`, `generated`, `lib`, `phpserver`, `pub`, `setup`, `update`, `var`, `app/autoload.php`, `app/bootstrap.php`, `app/functions.php` and `index.php`.